alexyingchen/accessguide/content/contentcreators.md

 ### C10.
 Provide a way to expand abbreviations
 > This just looks like a bunch of letters to me.

-Provide a way to expand abbreviations, such as a glossary that the abbreviation links to or an explanation in the text.
-Otherwise, poeple may not know or remember what they stand for.
+Provide a way to understand abbreviations, such as a glossary that the abbreviation links to or an explanation in the text.

 **Disabilities**: cognitive
 **WCAG number + conformance**: 3.1.4 AAA